apike/allenpike.com/posts/2026-01-31-a-broken-heart.md

 But that – as it so often is – was not that.

 You see, Noto Color Emoji is a Google font that is helpful in that it gives you consistent emoji rendering across platforms.
-We included it to get decent emoji rendering on Linux (where we do some HTML-to-video rendering in the cloud, a technique that sounds horrifying but can be pretty useful).
+We'd included it earlier to get decent emoji rendering on Linux (where we do some HTML-to-video rendering in the cloud, a technique that sounds horrifying but can be pretty useful).
 However, the font relies on [COLRv1](https://developer.chrome.com/blog/colrv1-fonts), a spec Google advises will make your apps load faster because it results in smaller emoji than bitmaps – and can fall back to supplying SVG for other browsers.[^colr]

 "Other browsers", in this case, is Safari.
 And, I guess, "falling back to SVG" means spending 1600ms of "Layout" for a single character.
 If you'd like to see what this looks like scaled up, you can try loading [the Google Fonts page that attempts to showcase all of the Noto Color Emoji](https://fonts.google.com/noto/specimen/Noto+Color+Emoji) glyphs on iPhone.
 (As of iOS 26.2, it goes poorly.)